LukeShortCloud/card_games_converter/cgc_tdd.md

         * merged_image_name (str) = The full image path where the result will be saved to.
     * Ouput
         * boolean = If this method was successful.
+* convert_single = Convert a single image into a printable format.
+    * Inputs
+        * image_path_src = The image to convert.
+    * Output
+        * boolean = If this method was successful.
-* convert_batch_individual = Convert a batch of individual images into a format that can be properly appended.
+* convert_batch_directory = Convert all images in a directory into a format that can be properly appended.
 These will be rotated (if necessary) and have their PPI density changed.
     * Input
         * images_dir (str) = The directory of images that should be processed.
     * Ouput